GarethMurden/genetibit/readme.md

 	- Device-to-device communication

 - Fixes
+	- Return to field from travel raises TypeError
 	- Lack of separate thread makes it difficult to open menu from field screen
 	- Performance:
 		- update only portions of screen that have changed